 An infographic is often an incredible fit for transforming a white paper into something more easily consumable.

 The Creative team has made infographics from a couple of reports from Ascend2.
 While the white papers are not overly dense, they’re packed with data, which is exactly what you want.

 When creating infographics from a white paper, you should:

-- Choose a metaphor – what makes infographics so effective is they usually make abstract concepts easier to understand.
+- Choose a metaphor – Infographics are so effective that they usually make abstract concepts easier to understand.
 This is easier to do when you choose a metaphor.
 Here we use the metaphor of feeding fish and the sea for our lead nurture infographic.

-- Pick compelling stats- choose the most compelling stats to use first, then work your way down to less engaging ones.
+- Pick compelling stats – Choose the most compelling stats to use first, then work down to less engaging ones.